Part 1. An Early Airline (and some planes it flew)

 (Photo courtesy of Bruce Sorensen, retired Northwest/Braniff pilot.)

-We now move briefly from early airline passenger flight aircraft, to an airline's capability to move passengers on days when instrument flight was required.
+We now move very briefly from early airline passenger flight aircraft, to an airline's capability to move passengers on days when instrument flight was required.
 At first, (see my book whose cover appears at top left for the time when arlines flew their pasengers by day and put them on the train for the night)

 This next illustration shows the instrument panel of an early Lockheed 10 Electra.
 Again, the source is the Beverly, Massachusetts, Historical Society.